 Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.
+The kitchen units are of a modern type and appeared in good condition for their age and purpose.

-Chimney breasts and fireplaces Repair category 1 Notes All original fireplaces have been removed/ blocked and we assume adequately vented.
-There is an electric fire installed within the property.
-It should be emphasised that the flue was not checked or appliance tested.

-Internal decorations
+Chimney breasts and fireplaces

 Repair category 1

+Notes The fireplace was noted within the living room with a log burning stove in situ.
+It should be empathised that the flues were not checked or appliances tested.

+☑ Internal decorations

+Repair category 1

-Notes The property appears in fair decorative condition consistent with age.
+Notes The property is generally in fair decoration throughout.

 Cellars

 Repair category -

-Notes NOT APPLICABLE
+Notes Not applicable.